 Caring for pets during the festivities

-Be aware of the possibility of fireworks displays nearby.
+You should also be aware of the possibility of fireworks displays nearby.
 Pet parents will have tips and advice on how to calm their furballs in the event of a firework frenzy.
 Cats are very sensitive to noise, so loud displays and music can be very distressing for them.

 Protecting cats from their nemesis: The Christmas tree and other holiday decorations

-Cat sitting over Christmas can often entail a few furry fights with the Christmas tree.
-Even if you’re not a cat carer, you’ve probably seen one of the 1000s of online videos showing how much cats love to attack and climb Christmas trees.
-If you’re sitting with one of these on display, it’s next to impossible to stop a cat from hiding under or launching itself at said ornament.
 For the friskier felines, keep delicate and glass ornaments hidden or out of reach in case of kitty zoomies.
 Hoover up the pine needles as often as you can, and cover the tree pot to stop them drinking the tree’s water.
 Both the pine needles and water can be harmful to a cat’s digestive system.
 It’s also a good idea to make sure that the Christmas tree is stable - you don’t want it falling down if the kitty tries to climb it!

-Festive food and kitties
+Festive food and cats

 Your new furry friend will probably tell you they expect a seat at the dining table and a full plate with all the trimmings.
 We advise talking to their parents beforehand to ask what they can and can’t eat.
 Although some cats are fine with cooked meats, a rule of thumb should be don’t feed them any human food even if they try to purr-suade you otherwise.